Return to School FAQs

 We request parents/carers avoid visiting the office and communicate by email or telephone if at all possible.
 However if you do need to visit the office, only one family group will be able to enter the foyer at a time and you will be asked to stand behind the taped area.

-What if I have 2 children attending with different drop off and pick up times?
+What if I have 2 children attending with different drop off times and/or in a different location?

 What will happen if my child is upset or distressed whilst in school, will they still be comforted?